Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Experiments

 In Fig.~\ref{fig.examples}, we show images in the ordering of gate similarities with the target ones (leftmost).
 One can see that the semantic similarities and gate similarities of image instances decrease consistently from left to right.

 \textbf{Mutual Information Analysis.} In Fig.~\ref{fig.nmi}, we validate that FGC improves the mutual information between features and gates to facility distribution alignment, as discussed in section~\ref{sec.mi}.
-For comparison, only partial deep layers are employed with FGC in our pruned models, indicated by `$\ast$'.
-Specifically, for layers not employed with FGC, the normalized mutual information (NMI) between features and gates is roughly unchanged.
-However, for layers employed with FGC, we observe the consistent improvement of NMI between features and gates, compared with the pruned models in BAS~\cite{ehteshami2020}.
+For comparison, only partial deep layers are employed with FGC in our pruned models, indicated by ``$\ast$''.
+Specifically, the normalized mutual information (NMI) between features and gates is roughly unchanged for layers not employed with FGC.
+However, we observe the consistent improvement of NMI between features and gates for layers employed with FGC compared with the pruned models in BAS~\cite{ehteshami2020}.